gitbucket/gitbucket/README.md

 What's New in 4.44.x
 -------------
 ## 4.44.0 - 23 Sep 2025
-- Enhanced branch protection which supports rejecting users fo push, etc.
+- Enhanced branch protection which supports rejecting users for push, etc.
 - Improve logging for initialization errors

 Note that you have to migrate h2 database file if you will upgrade GitBucket from 4.42 or before to 4.43 or later and you are using the default h2 database because h2 1.x and h2.x don't have compatibility: https://www.h2database.com/html/migration-to-v2.html